 - Annual 4th Grade Pass – available to U.S. 4th graders (including home-schooled and free-choice learners 10 years of age).
 Must obtained in advanced)

-- Senior Pass – $10 lifetime pass for U.S. citizens or permanent residents age 62 or over
+- Senior Pass – $80 lifetime pass / $20 annual for U.S. citizens or permanent residents age 62 or over

 - Access Pass – free for U.S. citizens or permanent residents with permanent disabilities